-The International Telecommunication Union (ITU), the Intergovernmental Oceanographic Commission (IOC) of UNESCO and the World Meteorological Organization (WMO) are jointly organizing the fourth annual workshop of the Joint Task Force (JTF) on Green Cable Systems dedicated on the development of the "green" cable demonstrator project.
-The event will be held on 16-17 (morning) October 2014 in Singapore, followed by the JTF plenary meeting on 17 (afternoon) October.
+The International Telecommunication Union (ITU), the Intergovernmental Oceanographic Commission (IOC) of UNESCO and the World Meteorological Organization (WMO) jointly organized the fourth annual workshop of the Joint Task Force (JTF) on Green Cable Systems dedicated on the development of the "green" cable demonstrator project.
+The event was held on 16-17 (morning) October 2014 in Singapore, followed by the JTF plenary meeting on 17 (afternoon) October.

-The JTF workshop will piggyback with the Submarine Networks World (SNW) conference.
-A session dedicated to the JTF will be held on Day 2 of the SNW conference.
+The JTF workshop piggybacked with the Submarine Networks World (SNW) conference.
+A session dedicated to the JTF was held on Day 2 of the SNW conference.

 Addressing environmental threats, such as tsunami, and monitoring climate changes require access to the deep ocean data.
 But oceans are still largely unknown.